vincentjs/navier/README.md

 # navier
-CFD solver written in C++ and modern Fortran
+CFD solver written in C++ and modern Fortran.